Good Day Clients & Partners,

 MOZAMBIQUE

-- Maputo currently reflecting 0 – 2 days and Beira reflecting 15 days vessel waiting time.
+- Maputo currently reflecting 0 – 3 days and Beira reflecting around 28 days vessel waiting time.

 KENYA

-- Berthing delays of 5 – 10 days experienced at Mombasa port.
+- Berthing delays of up to 4 – 10 days experienced at Mombasa port.

 - Terminal is facing long-term congestion, slow productivity due to equipment shortages and high transshipment volumes.
 Berth delays are also due to vessel bunching arriving off-window.